The 2016 NFPA 20 expands requirements to cover new technology and address communication gaps.

 Avoid pump failure or damage.

 Get the facts you need to ensure fire pump readiness and reliability in the up-to-date NFPA 20.
 Softbound, 167 pp., 2016)

 NFPA® now makes available PDF versions of forms originally published in our NFPA Standards and handbooks.
 These eForms allow you to fill in the form fields electronically and then save, print, or share the file.
-NFPA eForms are intended for use on computers and mobile devices.
+NFPA eForms are intended for use on computers and are compatible with some mobile devices and apps.
 An internet connection is not needed to fill in and save the forms once they are downloaded to your device.

-NFPA eForms can be used with most PDF applications for computer or mobile device.
+NFPA eForms can be used with many PDF applications.
 Functions of the specific PDF application will work on the forms.
 For example, most PDF applications include a signature feature, allowing you to use your finger, stylus, or mouse to sign a document.

 Note that NFPA eForms are not compatible with the NFPA eLibrary app.

 - Editable fields and checkboxes that allow you to enter content

 - Spell check

 - Easy file sharing (through email or Cloud storage)